Who are your most important customers? What do they do? What are their pains? What gains are they seeking?

 Faculty Advisor: Each team must provide contact information for a faculty adviser at their school.
 Faculty advisers are welcomed but not required to be present at Smith College on Competition Day.

-The Business Model Canvas is the tool entrepreneurs use to track their progression from unproven concept to viable venture.
-The Draper Competition requires that students map the strategic vision for their venture using the Business Model Canvas and provide a written narrative of their canvas in a two-page executive summary.
+The application portal for the 2019 Draper Competition will open on December 1, 2018.
+Teams will have until February 15, 2019 to complete the application.
+The application requires that students map the strategic vision for their venture using the BMC and provide a written narrative of their canvas in a two-page executive summary.